smores56/aoc-2023/README.md

     "TODO"
 ```

-There are 3 other places where you'll need to add code for hooking up the new day's solutions:
+There are two other places where you'll need to add code for hooking up the new day's solutions:
-- Add `DayXX` to the `exposes` clause of the `days/main.roc` package declaration
 - Add a `days.DayXX` import to the top of `main.roc`
 - Add a `XX -> Ok (DayXX.part1, DayXX.part2)` case to the `solutionsForDay` function